 A. “The board sets the long-term strategy of the company.
 We challenge and monitor the performance of the group chief executive, Bob Dudley, and his team as they make the decisions that shape the future of the company.
 We make sure that we have the right leadership in place and that we continue to build a dynamic, inclusive and diverse culture.
 In my role as chairman I meet with employees across our businesses in order to understand how we are rising to the dual challenge of providing more energy with fewer emissions – one of the defining issues of our times.”

 Our board is responsible for the overall conduct of the group’s business.

 BP’s board of directors reviews and monitors performance against our long-term strategy and confirms that the processes for identifying and managing key risks – both financial and non-financial – are in place.

-Members of the board visit BP operations, giving them first-hand experience of our assets and the chance to observe and question operating teams.
+In 2018 members of the board visited our operations in Oman and the US to give them first-hand experience of our assets and the chance to observe and ask questions.

 Members met with site leaders and discussed the safety, risk and operating culture.
 They also heard from a local tribal leader who spoke about community interest in the development.
 During the trip, Melody Meyer, one of BP’s non-executive directors, visited our Muscat office and held a session with female employees to share her experience and insights on leadership attributes.